What to do when we “lose”

 How to prepare for international trips (like the “worst conflict in the world”)

 I’ve trained in about two dozen different countries, most of them on multiple occasions.
 Trainers at Training for Change are increasingly training internationally.
 The last year other trainers have led major trainings in Turkey, the UK, and Thailand — with another trip soon to Colombia (where co-director Nico Amador will lead trainings with trans youth).
-Because of my range of
+Because of my range of experiences, I wanted to offer some reflections on how to make

 Read More